tjhickey724/discrete_math/notes/math_data_types/countableSets.md

 ---

+## Best Approach to proving a set is countable

-Here is a really good tool to use to prove that a set is countable.
+Here is a really good "tool" to use to prove that a set is countable.

 **Theorem** Let $S_0, S_1, \ldots $ be an infinite sequence of finite sets, then
 $S=\bigcup_limits{i=0}^\infty S_i$ is countable.